kubedb/issues/design-docs/pgbouncer.md

 PgBouncer is a standalone relaying service.
 A single instance of PgBouncer can access many different databases running inside different Postgres objects.
 Therefore, the relation between PgBouncer and Postgres objects is one-to-many.
 Our intention is to let users leverage this feature to make their workflow easier, and more manageable.

-Additionally, PgBouncer may also possibly be created from Postgres CRD by adding PgBouncer template to it, so that the users can create a connection-pooler right from the get go, and then create databases and database users later.
+Additionally, PgBouncer may also possibly be created from Postgres CRD by adding PgBouncer template to it, so that the users can create a connection pooler right from the get go, and then create databases and database users later.